maigonis-elleris/routeros-fundamentals-lab/README.md

 # RouterOS fundamentals lab
 I’ve noticed a lot of people struggling with RouterOS setups, so I made this lab.
 These configurations can be used for learning or as a base for your own networks.
 MikroTik’s help page is solid overall, but it can be tough for newcomers to grasp the concepts and follow isolated examples, so a full network export might be easier to understand.
 The configurations cover basic ideas that are essential (or useful) for SOHO and larger networks.
 I’d recommend checking out these concepts on MikroTik’s help page, searching online, or asking a chatbot if you’re unsure - then use these configurations as a reference while experimenting or setting up your own networks.

-Definitely read the lab report first - it explains what these configs are for and why they’re set up that way.
+**Definitely read the lab report first** - it explains what these configs are for and why they’re set up that way.

 Configurations are available in two versions: one with VLAN support and one without.
-The non-VLAN version is made for simple networks that require a single broadcast domain, or for users just starting out.
-The VLAN version divides a single physical network into multiple logical segments, creating multiple broadcast domains.
-This is useful for isolating IoT devices or setting up a guest network at home.
-In the VLAN version, we’ll configure a guest network.
-Make sure you read the detailed comments below.

-Topology plans:
+**Topology plans:**